 The removal of some spinal fluid often relieves pressure and symptoms.
-Sometimes, only the fluid needed for testing is enough to make a difference.
+Sometimes, only the juice needed for testing is enough to make a difference.
 Or your doctor may want to make regular spinal punctures to reduce the pressure.

 If being overweight or obese causes papilloedema, your doctor may recommend a weight loss plan and a diuretic, which can help reduce the pressure inside your head.

 Your doctor may prescribe medications to reduce swelling.
-Corticosteroids, such as prednisone (Deltasone), dexamethasone (Ozurdex), and hydrocortisone (Cortef), can be used to keep the swelling in the brain.
+Corticosteroids, such as prednisone (Deltasone), dexamethasone (Ozurdex), and hydrocortisone (Cortef), can be used to keep the node in the brain.
 These medications can be injected or taken by mouth.

 Diuretics : bumetanide (Bumex) and chlorothiazide (Diuril).